 - Pergamon Museum

 One thing is for sure: you will never get bored in Berlin and you while it is certain you won’t have time to accomplish seeing everything during your stay, you can rest assured that you will get the most out of your visit.

+Newcomers can be overwhelmed with the number of activities you can find in Berlin alone – which is why its important to have some ideas of what you can do for leisure activities.
+If you’re looking to spend a day simply wandering, there are no better location to do this than the Berlin Zoo or the Berlin aquarium.
+If you’re a sports lover, look towards the Berlin Olympic stadium in order to learn more about the interesting history of the building.
 In the winter, you will be able to profit from the ice skating rink at the Liquidrom.
 For those interested in film, the cinema tickets in Berlin are actually cheaper than in many major cities in the UK.
 And of course, there are plenty of bars and cheap beer to keep you entertained all year long.